Udarthegreat/My-ideas/README.md

  - indents should be 4 spaces (so tabs should be bound to 4 spaces)
  - have a empty line at the end of every file
  - no external libraries like react, angular, bootstrap and vue, especialy react
+ - for colors use rgb(a) not hex or other methods
  -